 Yes, there is a snake farm and no, I didn’t go because I’m terrified of snakes.
 You can visit the Mae Sa Snake Farm if that kind of thing floats your boat.
 There are a few local guys who put on one hell of a show with some cobras and other poisonous snakes.
 It is, apparently, fantastic.

 28. Try Khao Soi

 This absolutely delicious dish is definitely something you have to try while you’re in Chiang Mai.
 It is served widely in northern Thailand and is bursting with flavour.
-Basically it’s a big bowl of home made rice noodles covered in a divine curry-like sauce made of coconut milk and packed with shallots, lime, ground chillies and other spices.
+Basically it’s a big bowl of home made rice noodles covered in a divine curry-like sauce made with coconut milk and packed with shallots, lime, ground chillies and other spices.
 It’s served as a vegetarian dish or with chicken and topped with deep-fried crispy egg noodles.

 29. Trekking through the Jungle

-If you love to get in, on and among the nature then a trekking adventure could be for you.
+If you love to get in, on and among nature then a trekking adventure could be for you.
 There are a number of companies who offer trekking adventures through the mountains around Chiang Mai, these usually include your meals, guides and some additional activities too.
 Just be sure to do your research before booking as some of the treks include elephant rides.

 30. Segway tour